University of Indianapolis

 KRANNERT SCHOOL OF PHYSICAL THERAPY

 The Krannert School of Physical Therapy trains students to make a big impact in the lives of others in new ways, working through innovative learning in state-of-the-art facilities and alongside truly outstanding faculty mentors.
-And there’s no stopping physical therapy students when they set their hearts on a cause.

 SCHOOL OF OCCUPATIONAL THERAPY